playgen/SUGAR-SocialGamification/doc/features/group.md

 [Relationships](relationship.md) describe which actors belong to which groups.
 Groups can have associated achievements,  which can be set for all members of a group to complete.

 Actors can join, leave or add another actor to a group.

+A group is public by default but can be made private by updating groups with an [ActorRequest](xref:PlayGen.SUGAR.Contracts.ActorRequest).
+Private groups will not show up in leaderboards or searches for other groups.

 ## Features